 Instagram did not give numbers, but said it has seen a "significant reduction in negative interactions" since the release of nudge last year in a different format in the comments section.

-New tools will be available worldwide when you write comments in English, Portuguese, Spanish, French, Russian, Chinese and Arabic (Android only).
-Instagram has stated that it will extend these features to other languages in the future.
+The new tools will be available globally when you comment in English, Portuguese, Spanish, French, Russian, Chinese, and Arabic (Android only).
+Instagram said it will expand these in the future functions and in other languages.